mcous/svgerber/README.md

 'Cause.

 ## when?
 Right now, it's able to render certain gerber files (specifically: mine that I generate from KiCad).
-The step and repeat command could get dicey, but eveything else should be there.
+The step and repeat command could get dicey, but everything else should be there.
 If you try it out with a file and get freezes or errors, let me know.

 ## how?
 Go to [svgerber.cousins.io](http://svgerber.cousins.io).